wrewsama/obsidian-vault/Interview Notes/Theory/Operating Systems.md

 - Better isolation and protection between kernel and high level services

 Monolith:

-- user and kernel services share same memory sapce
+- user and kernel services share same memory space
 - Better performance (no overhead of message passing, provided by OS, between user and kernel services)

 ## Paging and Segmentation